Why does E equal mc²? We've absolutely no idea, but Sterne Kessler's lawyers will know the answer...

 • Clerking policy: Yes

-American University College of Law, George Mason University Law School, George Washington University Law School, Loyola University Chicago School of Law (Patent Law Interview “PLI” Program), Howard University School of Law, Catholic University of America Columbus School of Law, University of Baltimore School of Law, University of Maryland School of Law, Georgetown University Law Center
+American University College of Law, George Mason University Antonin Scalia Law School, George Washington University School of Law, Loyola University Chicago School of Law (Patent Law Interview “PLI” Program), Howard University School of Law, Catholic University of America Columbus School of Law, University of Baltimore School of Law, University of Maryland School of Law, Georgetown University Law Center

 Summer associate profile:

 Sterne Kessler seeks students with a bachelor’s degree in science and/or engineering.
 All applicants must have at least a 3.0 cumulative GPA in undergraduate, graduate, and law school studies.
 United States Patent and Trademark Office and/or other industry work experience is a plus.
 Teamwork, motivation, collaboration, work ethic, and universal respect are core values of the firm.

 Each summer associate is assigned a senior-level and junior associate to help acclimate them to the firm and to answer any questions he/she may have during his/her tenure.
 Summer associates receive a full week of training in IP prosecution and litigation by experienced practitioners before ever taking an assignment.
 While hiring decisions lay at the practice group level, summer associates often have the opportunity to work on assignments from attorneys in other practice groups.
 Summer associates attend weekly practice group lunches where substantive topics are discussed and they participate in other professional development and technical training.
 Over the past several years, the firm has been consistently rated as a “best place to work” based on attorney and staff surveys conducted by The Washington Post and The Washington Business Journal.